ycwu1997/D-Persona/README.md

             year      = {2024},
             pages     = {11470-11479}
         }
+If you want to use the NPC170 dataset, please consider citing:

+        @inproceedings{wu2024dataset,
+          title={Dataset, challenge, and evaluation for tumor segmentation variability}, author={Wu, Yicheng and Xie, Yutong and Luo, Xiangde and Wu, Qi and Cai, Jianfei}, booktitle={Proceedings of the 32nd ACM International Conference on Multimedia}, pages={11302--11303},
+          year={2024}
+        }

-### Acknowledgements:
+### Acknowledgments:
 Our code is adapted from [Pionono](https://github.com/arneschmidt/pionono_segmentation), [MedicalMatting](https://github.com/wangsssky/MedicalMatting), and [Prob.
 U-Net](https://github.com/stefanknegt/Probabilistic-Unet-Pytorch).
-Thanks for these authors for their valuable works and hope our model can promote the relevant research as well.
+Thanks to these authors for their valuable works, and hope our model can promote the relevant research as well.

 ### Questions
 If any questions, feel free to contact me at 'ycwueli@gmail.com'